-Mr. Zeller is not included in the corporate STIP program described above.
-Mr. Zeller's STIP program is at the discretion of the President and CEO of the Company and he is eligible to receive 5% of pre-tax income for the financial operation he oversees.
+In fiscal 2022, Mses.
+Aden and Reynolds, Messrs.
+Bigbee, Boor, Dragash and Niño, each participated in a corporate STIP which consists of an annual cash incentive bonus based upon Company and individual objective based performance.
+Mr. Cira is not included in the corporate STIP program; rather, Mr. Cira's STIP program is at the discretion of the President and CEO of the Company and he is eligible to receive 0.5% of pre-tax income for the manufacturing operations he oversees and up to \$100,000 based on individual performance objectives.